• Skip to main content

 Please note: Materials are not provided for classes, unless otherwise noted.
 You may find the materials to bring below, as suggested by your instructor.
 Some links may be provided, and most materials can be found at Michael’s Arts & Crafts or on Amazon.

-Soft Pastel/Painting with Mireille
+Mondays with Mireille

 Instructor Mireille Duchesne